Leyan505/SweetHome/README.md

 ## About The Project

 SweetHome is a 3D environment heavily inspired by the movie coraline.
 It contains four rooms, with a view of the exterior of the house.
-Each room has it's own unique touch, it's unique soundtrack and easter eggs to provide an inmersive experience.
+Each room has it's own unique touch, it's unique soundtrack and easter eggs to provide an immersive experience.
 This project is made for the purpose of learning openGL and to let creativity take the driver's seat.

 <img src="readme/Menu.png" alt="menu" width="720" height="480">